 Block out some time each week (book a meeting with yourself as the only attendee) to review your progress and take stock of where you are on each project.

 Some dates are fixed in stone and you know your project sponsor won’t let you move them.
 Others have a little bit of wiggle room.
 If you know which tasks fall into which category, you can flex your work more easily.

 Let’s say you had blocked out today to do something on Project A. An emergency comes up on Project B and you’re called to deal with that.
 Your time blocking isn’t going to work today but that’s OK.
 A flexible attitude goes a long way to helping you deal with the ebb and flow that is working on multiple projects.

 9. Stay Organized

+Notice what’s working for you and discard old habits.
 Use processes, systems and tools to stay organized so that you can always find documents and plans that relate to a particular project or client.
-Make sure that you have easy access to the project schedules and To Do lists that relate to your projects.
+Make sure that you have easy access to the project schedules and to-do lists that relate to your projects.

-Finally, manage expectations.
-You have a lot on; you are juggling multiple projects.
+We know you can juggle, but don’t forget to be a good communicator.
 There will be times when you can’t get everything done for everyone.
 Let your project sponsors and managers know when you are available and when you plan to have work completed.